anoop0567/clean-code-javascript/README.md

 shopping cart.
 If the function makes a change in that shopping cart array - by adding an item to purchase, for example - then any other function that uses that same `cart` array will be affected by this addition.
-That may be great, however it could also be bad.
-Let's imagine a bad situation:
+That may be great, however it could also be खराब कोड.
+Let's imagine a खराब कोड situation:

 The user clicks the "Purchase" button which calls a `purchase` function that spawns a network request and sends the `cart` array to the server.
-Because of a bad network connection, the `purchase` function has to keep retrying the request.
+Because of a खराब कोड network connection, the `purchase` function has to keep retrying the request.
 Now, what if in the meantime the user accidentally clicks an "Add to Cart" button on an item they don't actually want before the network request begins?
 If that happens and the network request begins, then that purchase function